6 Ways to Make Product Improvements That Everybody Loves

 – What do I want to learn?

-– What actions should customers take?
+– What actions should people take?

-– When clients will find value in a feature?
+– When will clients find value in a feature?

 #5 Build a dedicated team

-- Data-drivenness: product improvement should start with setting clear goals and preparing in-depth reports using current data.
+- Data-drivenness: Deliberate improvement should start with setting clear goals and preparing in-depth reports using current data.
 Consider including such components as questions your team wants to answer, analyzed data, unexpected findings, and next steps.
 Arrange regular meetings where you can discuss these points with team members to improve their reasoning and drive better data-driven conclusions.

 #6 Gather feedback after launch